dillonfagan/kiwi/README.md

-# kiwi
+# Kiwi

-TODO: Write a description here
+Kiwi is a very simple and opinionated Key-Value database.

 ## Installation